Flora MacKenzie & Ninette Gowns

 Ten years later Flora moved her salon to the top floor of the Vulcan Buildings.
 The new address was the prestigious corner of Queen Street and Vulcan Lane.

-Bruce completed a five-year apprenticeship at Ninette Gowns, moving on from embroidery design to managing the workroom and working closely with customers.
-In the late 1930s, Ninette Gowns had about 10 staff when he worked there, including cutters, sewers, embroiderers, steamers and an accountant.
+During his five-year apprenticeship, Bruce moved from embroidery design to managing the workroom and working closely with customers.
+Ninette Gowns had about 10 staff when he worked there, including cutters, sewers, embroiderers, steamers and an accountant.

 Working hours were 8am until 4:30pm, unless overtime was required to complete orders for occasions such as society 'dos' and balls.
 "It was a great atmosphere," recalls Bruce.
 "There wasn’t too much chattering - everyone had a job to do."